PedroCristo/README-TEST/README.md

 4. Profiles
 5. Reviews

-- As admin/superuser I can also approve reviews and change the status and give other permissions to the users.<br>
+- As admin/superuser I can also approve reviews, change the status and give other permissions.<br>

 ## Marketing and Social Media

-- Market research was performed to decide on the marketing strategy needed to promote the Watches & Clocks brand.
-For social media marketing, Facebook is still the best option to promote brands to potential customers as it is one of the most used social media also 22% of users are aged between 18 - 24 and 31% of users are aged between 25 - 34.
-This amount of users are the main target for Watches & Clocks potential customers.<br>
+- Market research was undertaken to decide on the appropriate marketing strategy to promote the Watches & Clocks brand.
+For social media marketing, Facebook is still the best option to promote brands to potential customers.
+It is one of the most used social media platforms with 22% of users aged between 18 - 24 and 31% of users aged between 25 - 34.
+This age category is the main target audience for Watches & Clocks.
+This age range is viewed as the most likely to become potential customers.<br>

 ### Statista - Facebook Users